icekni/OnTheSpot-Back-API/api-readme.md

 Here, the `picture` property is `assets/images/beignet-choconoisette.png`

-Property is a relative path from the Server Base URI
+The picture property is a relative path from the Server Base URI

 So you should concatenate from the Server Base URI to have the absolute URL of the picture to display.